Leonardo Capezzi

-Leonardo Capezzi (born 28 March 1995) is an Italian professional footballer who plays as a midfielder for club Carrarese.
+Leonardo Capezzi (born 28 March 1995) is an Italian professional footballer who plays as a midfielder for club Sorrento.

 Club career

 Capezzi is a youth exponent from Fiorentina.
-He made his professional debut at 7 November 2013 in a Europa League game against Romanian side CS Pandurii Târgu Jiu.
-He replaced defender Facundo Roncaglia after 80 minutes and helped Fiorentina come back from 0–1 to a 2–1 away win.
+He made his professional debut at 7 November 2013, in a Europa League game against Romanian side CS Pandurii Târgu Jiu.
+Capezzi replaced defender Facundo Roncaglia after 80 minutes and helped Fiorentina come back from 0–1 down to win 2–1 away.
 On 1 September 2014, he moved on loan to Varese.
-On 26 June 2015, he returned to Fiorentina.
+On 26 June 2015, Capezzi returned to Fiorentina.

-On 18 August 2015, he moved on loan to Crotone with option to ransom and against ransom for Fiorentina.
-The following year Sampdoria bought him, but he rejoined Crotone on loan.
+On 18 August 2015, he moved on loan to Crotone with an option to ransom and against ransom for Fiorentina.
+The following year Sampdoria bought him, but he re-joined Crotone on loan.

-On 3 August 2018, Capezzi joined to Empoli on loan until 30 June 2019.
+On 3 August 2018, Capezzi joined Empoli on loan until 30 June 2019.

-On 2 September 2019, Capezzi joined Spanish side Albacete on loan with an option to buy.
-On 30 January 2020, Sampdoria terminated the loan to Albacete and sent him on loan to Salernitana.
+On 2 September 2019, he joined Spanish side Albacete on loan with an option to buy.
+On 30 January 2020, Sampdoria terminated the loan and instead sent him on loan to Salernitana.

-On 29 September 2020, he joined Salernitana on permanent deal.
+On 29 September 2020, Capezzi joined Salernitana on permanent deal.

-On 30 January 2023, Capezzi signed with Perugia until the end of the 2022–23 season, with an option to extend for two more years.
+On 30 January 2023, he signed for Perugia until the end of the 2022–23 season, with an option to extend for two more years.